 Activated charcoal is definitely another (cheap) supplement that you should always keep in your pantry for emergencies.
 And if you’re planning to travel to a third world country, we recommend you don’t leave home without it!

-Licorice and fennel are contained in many of the natural and herbal supplements on the market that are designed to help soothe and alleviate stomach upsets.
-They are excellent for relieving the gas and bloating and contain some potent anti-microbial and anti-spasmodic properties.
-You can also find these as herbal teas, or in the case of fennel, you can buy the seeds and chew on them throughout the day for extra benefit and relief.
+Licorice and fennel can be found in many of the herbal supplements on the market that are designed to help with soothing and alleviating upset stomachs.
+They are both excellent for relieving gas and bloating and contain some potent anti-microbial and anti-spasmodic properties.
+You can also find these as herbal teas, or in the case of fennel, you can buy the seeds and chew on them throughout the day for added relief.

-If you don’t have enough beneficial bacteria residing in your gut then you will definitely be getting regular stomach upsets, stomach aches and diarrhea.
+If you don’t have enough beneficial bacteria residing in your gut then you will definitely find yourself getting regular stomach upsets, stomach aches and diarrhea.
 Probiotics help to stop the bad (and the very bad) bacteria from growing and thriving in your digestive system, which of course includes your stomach and colon.
 So these “good guys” basically give you a cast iron gut, so to speak.
-And if you’re suffering from an upset stomach right now, you can benefit tremendously by eating some live cultured natural yoghurt, making up your own probiotic drink, or taking a high quality probiotic supplement.
+And if you’re suffering from an upset stomach right now, you can benefit tremendously by eating some live cultured natural yogurt, making up your own probiotic drink (kefir, kombucha, etc), and of course by taking a high quality probiotic supplement (the most important).

-For some simple and effective ways to make your own probiotic rich food and drinks to keep your gut healthy (and make upset stomachs a thing of the past) we recommend you take a look at this terrific website… CulturesForHealth.
+For some simple and effective ways to make your own probiotic rich food and drinks at home to keep your gut super healthy (and make stomach upsets a thing of the past) we recommend you check out this terrific "how to" website… CulturesForHealth.

-If you’re upset stomach is caused by a build-up of gas then a little baking soda can easily fix this.
+If you’re stomach ache is caused by a build-up of gas then a little baking soda can easily fix this.
 Baking soda neutralizes stomach acid (the same as antacids do) to quickly relieve bloating and indigestion.
 It also raises your body’s pH level, which helps you to start feeling better more quickly.
-Just mix 1 teaspoon in 1-2 cups of warm water and drink.
+Just mix a teaspoon in a glass of warm water and drink.
 It doesn’t taste that great, but it certainly does the trick.

 Pepto-Bismol contains the essential trace mineral bismuth.
-It’s a very effective and powerful natural remedy for upset stomach, diarrhea, indigestion, GERD and heartburn.
+It’s a very effective and powerful remedy for upset stomach, diarrhea, indigestion, GERD and heartburn.
 Pepto-Bismol is especially effective for treating a stomach ache caused by the helicobacter pylori bacteria.
-Nobel Prize nominee, Dr. Joel Wallach, spoke about bismuth’s ability to kill this bacteria (when combined with the tetracycline antibiotic) to treat and cure stomach ulcers on his hugely successful “Dead Doctors Don’t Lie” cassette tape back in the early nineties.
+Nobel Prize nominee, Dr. Joel Wallach, spoke about bismuth’s ability to kill this bacteria (when combined with the tetracycline antibiotic) for stomach ulcers on his hugely successful “Dead Doctors Don’t Lie” cassette tape back in the early nineties.